rdfostrich/article-jws2018-ostrich/content/motivation.md

 </ul>
 In this work, we introduce solutions to each of these parts in order to come up with an answer to our research question.

-We introduce the following qualitative hypotheses about our technique:
+We introduce the following hypotheses for the approach that we introduce in this work:
 <ol>
 <li id="hypothesis-qualitative-querying">
-VM and DM triple pattern query evaluation efficiency is independent of the selected versions.
+The evaluation efficiency of VM and DM triple pattern queries is independent of the selected versions.
 </li>
 <li id="hypothesis-qualitative-ic" markdown="1">
 Our approach requires *less* storage space than IC-based approaches, but query evaluation is *slower* for VM and *faster* or *equal* for DM and VQ.